bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 ## 1. The Spark

-It all started with some HTML, CSS, Java, SQL classes I took in high school, with a very inspirational teacher.
-I suppose this was preceded though by a childhood interest in math and science though, and a desire to become an engineer one day.
+It all started with some HTML, CSS, Java, SQL classes I took in high school, with a very inspirational teacher and a nudge from my mother.
+I suppose this was preceded by a childhood interest in math and science though, and a desire to become an engineer one day.

 The first site I make is a site about Beavis and Butthead.
 A passion is born.
 No, not for Beavis and Butthead.. that passion was already there.
-I'm talking for web development!
+I'm mean for web development!

 ### 1999 Me: